-With Valentine’s Day in the next few days go ahead and spread some low carb love and bake up a batch even if they are for yourself.
+With Valentine’s Day ahead a few days you can spread some low carb love and bake up a batch, even if they are for yourself.

 - Flatten before baking

 - Cool then freeze